Leathal101/Sleepless-Nights/README.md

 We discussed the plan, and decided to simplify things.
 The plan changed to just drop in a complete 1.3L EFI engine from a Suzuki Swift GTI, bringing him up to 74kW.
 This simplified the conversion significantly, as it's a direct bolt up to the existing drivetrain, and there was atleast ***some*** scattered documentation available online from other people who have completed this.

-As some parts were missing, I ended up grabing a complete ending from a wreck for !$500ish.
-Sent the engine wiring loom and the cluster off to [Camms Wiring Solutions](https://www.facebook.com/cammswiringsolutions/)
+As some parts were missing, I ended up grabing a complete ending from a wreck for ~$500ish.
+Sent the engine wiring loom and the cluster off to [Camms Wiring Solutions](https://www.facebook.com/cammswiringsolutions/) for him to work his magic.